alyssamarie0107/ghtech-web-application/README.md

 # Setup Instructions:
 1. Download code
 2. Run `npm start` in terminal
-3. Or click on link: (still need to deploy on Github Pages)
+3. Or click on link to view App: (still need to deploy on Github Pages)

 # Third Party List:
 * Firebase